felipefischel/cloudflare-enterprise-usage-dashboard/README.md

 ## Configuration

-After deployment, access your dashboard using the link provided by wrangler and click the **Settings** icon to configure:
+After deployment and setting your API token, access your dashboard using the Worker URL and click the **Settings** icon to configure:

 ### Account IDs